sdellis/soupcon.salon/events/potluck-open-mic-21.md

 title: Potluck / Open Mic
 performer: Open Mic
 abstract: Join us for good food and conversation as local musicians, poets, comedians, and other performers share their talents.
 7-9pm.
 Open to all.
-  Leland is the host.
+A X (Amanda & Randy) is the host and feature band.
 image: /uploads/potluck-dinner-table-1400x706.jpeg
 author: Shaun Ellis
 date: 2023-05-19T23:00:04.776Z